 2. Homeownership Assistance

 The GoVA Foundation supports military members navigating the complexities of homeownership.
-By familiarizing military families with VA Loan benefits and providing personalized guidance through the Concierge Center, GoVA ensures that homeownership is attainable.
+By familiarizing military families with VA Loan benefits and providing personalized education, the Foundation helps them see that homeownership is attainable and understand what it takes to get there.

-Banks can partner on this initiative by offering closing cost assistance programs tailored for VA Loan applicants in low- to moderate-income (LMI) communities.
-Directing loan applications to the mortgage department streamlines the process, while alleviating financial burdens for homeowners.
+Banks can partner on this initiative by offering closing cost assistance programs for VA Loan applicants in low- to moderate-income (LMI) communities.
+GoVA does not route, refer, flag, rank, or hand off members to any bank.
+Members decide for themselves whether and where to apply, and a bank’s assistance program is simply available to those who qualify.

 3. Volunteering for Digital Literacy

 Banks can empower their communities and earn CRA consideration through volunteer initiatives.
-GoVA collaborates with numerous non-profits and community partners on projects that support the military community.
+The Foundation collaborates with numerous non-profits and community partners on projects that support the military community.
 By engaging bank employees in their area of expertise for financial education or training, banks can earn CRA consideration while reinforcing their commitment to improving the community.

 LMI impact reporting on CRA military programs

-• Automatic data tracking showing the courses and tools scholarship users engage with on The Edge
+- Automatic data tracking showing the courses and tools scholarship users engage with on The Edge

-• Aggregated reports on credit scores, financial stress, and credit card debt
+- Aggregated reports on credit scores, financial stress, and credit card debt

-• Mandatory sign-up data that captures user address and county for census tract documentation
+- Mandatory sign-up data that captures user address and county for census tract documentation

-• Number of new members using the scholarships who are part of the LMI community and tied to the military
+- Number of new members using the scholarships who are part of the LMI community and tied to the military

-• Total number of users registered for the scholarships through each bank
+- Total number of users registered for the scholarships through each bank

-• Scholarship user data about geographic location and census tract
+- Scholarship user data about geographic location and census tract

-• Metrics on member improvements after participating in The Edge platform, such as increased credit scores, decreased financial stress, and reduction of credit card debt
+- Metrics on member improvements after participating in The Edge platform, such as increased credit scores, decreased financial stress, and reduction of credit card debt

 Additional reporting data can be discussed, based on each bank’s CRA evaluations.